vishalsinghhh/MERN-Project/README.md

 `GET` `/api/v1/allRouter/router5`

 This endpoint returns a list of the top 10 cities with the highest number of users and their average income.

+For frontend, go to the client and follow readme file to get started.